-At December 31, 2016 the Company had outstanding borrowings of \$8.9 million on the \$25 million NexBank term loan.
-The \$25 million NexBank term loan was paid in full in connection with the sale of the Excess MSRs in Excess MSR Pool 2 back to Freedom Mortgage in February 2017.
+At December 31, 2016, the Company had outstanding borrowings of \$8.9 million on the \$25 million NexBank term loan (the "Term Loan").
+The Term Loan was paid in full in connection with the sale of the Excess MSRs in Excess MSR Pool 2 back to Freedom Mortgage in February 2017.

 In September 2016, Aurora and QRS III entered into a loan and security agreement (the "MSR Financing Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings up to a maximum of \$25.0 million outstanding at any one time.
-The facility has a two-year revolving period, subject to extension by agreement, during which only interest payments are due.
+The MSR Financing Facility has a two-year revolving period, subject to extension by agreement, during which only interest payments are due.
 Borrowings bear interest at a spread over one month LIBOR.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan with monthly payments of interest (calculated as a spread over the rate for one-year interest rate swaps) and principal (calculated on a ten-year amortization schedule).
+Approximately \$15.5 million and \$14.0 million was outstanding under the MSR Financing Facility at September 30, 2017 and December 31, 2016, respectively.